telerik/blazor-docs/knowledge-base/map-center-on-selected-marker.md

 ---
-title: Center the Map on a Selected Marker
+title: Center Map on Selected Marker
-description: Learn how to center a Telerik Map for Blazor component on a marker selected from a list.
+description: Learn how to programmatically center a Telerik Map for Blazor component on a marker selected from a list.
 type: how-to
 page_title: How to Center a Map on Marker in Blazor Applications
-slug: map-center-on-selected-marker
+slug: map-kb-center-on-selected-marker
-tags: map, blazor, center, marker, selection, list
+tags: blazor, map, marker
 res_type: kb
 ticketid: 1671734
 ---